What Does It Take to Be Certified for Sport®

 Step 3 – Certified for Sport® Certification

-Once steps 1 and 2 are completed, production lots are then tested to ensure they are free from more than 272 banned substances.
+Once steps 1 and 2 are completed, production lots are then tested to ensure they are free from 280 banned substances.
 NSF experts continue to integrate newly banned substances to ensure we are on the cutting edge of banned substance testing in the marketplace.
 Certified for Sport® is recognized and respected by many major sport organizations.
 At this point, the Certified for Sport® mark can be shown on the product label.

 Banned substance testing includes: